upbound/docs/content/accounts/authorization/k8s-rbac.md

 ---
-title: "Kubernetes Hub Authorization"
+title: "Kubernetes RBAC"
 weight: 9
-description: "A comprehensive guide to implementing and configuring access control in Upbound"
+description: "A guide to implementing and configuring Kuberentes RBAC in Upbound"
 ---

 {{< hint "important" >}}
 For more information about Upbound's Space offerings, review [What is Upbound]({{<ref "what-is-upbound.md" >}}).
 {{< /hint >}}

-This guide provides a comprehensive overview of Kubernetes Hub Authorization in Upbound.
-RBAC allows you to control access to your Upbound resources and control planes based on the roles of individual users within your organization.
+This guide provides an overview of Kubernetes role-based access control (RBAC) in Upbound.
+RBAC allows you to regulate access to your Upbound resources and control planes based on the roles of individual users within your organization.

 ### Enabling Kubernetes Hub Authorization